-If you received unemployment benefits you were not eligible for, we will send you a Notice of Overpayment (DE 1444).
-Visit Benefit Overpayment Services to learn how to repay an overpayment after receiving the DE 1444.
+If you received unemployment benefits you were not eligible for (known as an overpayment), we will send you a notice.
+It is important to repay this benefit overpayment as soon as possible to avoid collection and legal action.
+After receiving a notice, visit Benefit Overpayment Services to learn how to repay an existing overpayment.

-If you want to repay these benefits before receiving the DE 1444, review the following:
+If you want to repay these benefits before receiving a notice, review the following:

 - Benefit check not cashed – Return the original check to the EDD.

-- Benefit check cashed or payment received by EDD Debit CardSM – Send a personal check, cashier’s check, or money order made payable to the EDD.
+- Benefit check cashed – Send a personal check, cashier's check, or money order made payable to the EDD.

 Include a letter with the following information:

 - Social Security number or EDD Customer Account Number (EDDCAN).

 - Week or weeks that the returned payment applies to.

 - Reason for returning the benefits.